The 5 Types of Wealth by Sahil Bloom

 - Think Day

-- Am I hunting antelope (big important problems) or mice (small urgent problems)?
+- Am I hunting antelope or mice?

 - How can I do less, but better?